 You can download the resume of the BDRI's Directorhere.

-Research assistants, invited researchers and interns are vital components of the project.
+Intern's Coordinator, research assistants, invited researchers and students are vital components of the project.
 These young scientists’ volunteer months of their lives in exchange for research experience.
 Interns are generally college seniors or recent graduates with backgrounds in biological, environmental, or marine science.
 Many are completing their thesis work with the BDRI.
-The project has had students from Argentina, Australia, Austria, Brazil, Bulgaria, Canada, Colombia, Czech Republic, Denmark, England, Estonia, Egypt, Finland, France, Germany, Greece, Hungary, India, Ireland, Island, Israel, Italy, Japan, Nederland, Norway, Mexico, Panama, Peru, Poland, Spain, Sweden, Scotland, Switzerland, Turkey, US and Venezuela.
+The project has had students from Argentina, Australia, Austria, Brazil, Bulgaria, Canada, Colombia, Czech Republic, Denmark, England, Estonia, Egypt, Finland, France, Germany, Greece, Hungary, India, Ireland, Island, Israel, Italy, Japan, Nederland, Norway, Mexico, Panama, Peru, Poland, Spain, Russia, Sweden, Scotland, Switzerland, Turkey, USA and Venezuela.

 The Bottlenose Dolphin Research Institute is a marine science centre for Research, Education and training in cetaceans’ ecology and behaviour.
 Students and volunteers can participate in hands-on research on wild bottlenose dolphins and other cetaceans along the north-western coast of Iberian Peninsula (Galicia, Spain).
 The Bottlenose Dolphin Research Institute offers through the Internship, Volunteer and Field research Course programs hands-on experience in marine mammal research, boat based field work, intensive training and mentoring in marine ecology.
 It is a great opportunity for interested individuals to go abroad and participate in the BDRI programs during their gap year or to learn about cetacean’s ecology and behaviour during the holidays.
 The education and training programs will all take part on the north-western coast of the Iberian Peninsula (Galicia, Spain), a true marine biologist’s paradise.
 Any reproduction of the photographs, art, or other contents